Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

 Taking the logarithm of \eqref{eq:EUII1},

-shows that the log EUII can be interpreted as the average contribution of each observation to the log diagnostic odds ratio.
-Further, writing the $\log \mbox{EUII}$ as
+shows that log EUII can be interpreted as the average contribution of each observation to the log diagnostic odds ratio.
+Further, writing $\log \mbox{EUII} = \frac{1}{n} \log \mbox{DOR}$ {with \eqref{eq:DOR3} as

 shows explicitly that two tests can have the same EUII for different combinations of power, T1E rate, and sample size.
 This means that if less than two out of three quantities are fixed, there is possibly no unique statistical test that has the highest EUII.
 Fixing the sample size and the T1E rate results in the classical uniformly most powerful test emerging as the test with the highest EUII.
 Conversely, fixing the power and T1E rate, the test with the lowest sample size emerges as the optimal test that maximizes the EUII.
 Finally, fixing the sample size and the power, the test with the lowest T1E rate is the optimal test that maximizes the EUII.
-All of these three cases are in line with common sense.
+All of these three cases are in line with common sense. {In standard power calculations, one of the three quantities is fixed (often the T1E rate) and the other two are functionally dependent (\eg power increases with increasing sample size).}